oapicf/pinterest-sdk/clients/ruby/generated/docs/BusinessAccessInviteApi.md

 api_instance = PinterestSdkClient::BusinessAccessInviteApi.new
 business_id = '729090764583391194' # String | Unique identifier of the requesting business.
-create_asset_invites_request = PinterestSdkClient::CreateAssetInvitesRequest.new({invites: [PinterestSdkClient::CreateAssetInvitesRequestItem.new({invite_id: '1234567890123', invite_type: PinterestSdkClient::InviteType::MEMBER_INVITE, asset_id_to_permissions: { key: [PinterestSdkClient::Permissions::ADMIN]}})]}) # CreateAssetInvitesRequest | A list of invites/requests together with the asset permissions to be assigned to the invite/request.
+create_asset_invites_request = PinterestSdkClient::CreateAssetInvitesRequest.new({invites: [PinterestSdkClient::CreateAssetInvitesRequestItem.new({asset_id_to_permissions: { key: [PinterestSdkClient::Permissions::ADMIN]}, invite_id: '1234567890123', invite_type: PinterestSdkClient::InviteType::MEMBER_INVITE})]}) # CreateAssetInvitesRequest | A list of invites/requests together with the asset permissions to be assigned to the invite/request.

 begin
   # Update invite/request with an asset permission